Singapore preparing various contingencies as outbreak of novel coronavirus evolves: Gan Kim Yong

 “This is the known unknown, and we have to assess what best to do, depending on how the virus mutates,” he told Parliament.
 For example, the virus may also become less infectious or less severe.

-On the healthcare front, Mr Gan, who also co-chairs a multi-ministerial task force set up on Jan 22 to direct the Government’s response to the new infectious virus, said Singapore is stepping up preparations for these potential scenarios.
+On the healthcare front, Mr Gan, who also co-chairs a multi-ministerial task force to direct the Government’s response to the new infectious virus, said Singapore is stepping up preparations for these potential scenarios.

-This include increasing the capacity of isolation beds by around 100 in the past two weeks.
+This includes increasing the capacity of isolation beds by around 100 in the past two weeks.

 Singapore has also been increasing its testing capacity to more quickly confirm suspect cases.